Ingest OTLP logs

 Scalar value

-Scalar values are transformed as such:
+Scalar values are transformed as follows:

 • Logs on Grail with OpenPipeline custom processing (Dynatrace SaaS version 1.295+, Environment ActiveGate version 1.295+): All JSON data types (string, number, boolean, null) are supported.
 All attributes can be used in queries.
 Keys are case-sensitive.